CLICK IMAGES TO ENLARGE

 Erica Sheets is an Oakland, California based multimedia artist whose work represents an update of German Socialist Realist work of the 1920’s and 30’s.
 Sheets blends historical and contemporary references to an effect that is profound, sobering, and visually striking.

 Sheets makes a contemporary, American type of Tendenzkunst, or “tendentious art.”
 Tendenzkunst refers to a type of art being made in Germany after the first World War by such artists as George Grosz, Otto Dix, and John Heartfield, that addressed collective, social concerns as opposed to the personal abstractions of Dada, surrealism and expressionism.
+A principle of Tendenzkunst is that any artwork not blatantly allied with social change, blatantly represents the dead weight of the status quo.

 Much of Sheets’ work deals with issues of labor, class, culture, politics and social struggle.
 Frequently, her work examines the way that these issues are expressed in and by the body.
 The machinations of culture and politics maim and deform the proletariat and the bourgeoisie alike.
 In a work entitled “Fame,” Sheets presents an image of Angelina Jolie morphed with Mickey Mouse and laden with Oedipal associations.
 The eyes are plucked out, replaced with reflective surfaces, and radiating red string.